Athenaazar/My-calculator/README.md

 Traditionally, Java was programmed in a very verbose enterprise JavaBean style.
 The new style is much cleaner, more correct, and easier on the eyes.

+ <h2> Java script Documentation - learn about HTML https://www.w3schools.com/html/features. and https://codeinstitute.net/</h2>

+ <h2> Color Palette <h2/>

+  The following color palette was chosen by my self for this project.

+<h2> Deployment </h2>

+This project was deployed with GitHub Pages.
+The deployed the project successfully by following these steps:

+Created a repository on GitHub.
+Exported the project to Gitpod.
+Opened the project in Gitpod.
+Created index.html.
+Built project website.
+Committed and pushed all changes to GitHub.
+Imported project into GitHub.
+Committed and pushed all changes to GitHub.
+Once the project was completed, I visited "repository settings" on GitHub.com.
+Scrolled down to the GitHub Pages section and clicked, "source".
+Fired up a browser and went here to ensure deployment was successful.

+<h2>Code Institute's README Template was used as a guide and foundation for this README document.</h2>